Kanal (museum)

-KANAL – Centre Pompidou is a museum for modern and contemporary art located in Brussels, Belgium, near the Brussels–Charleroi Canal, in the former Citroën Garage buildings.
+Kanal, formerly KANAL – Centre Pompidou, is a museum for modern and contemporary art located in Brussels, Belgium, near the Brussels–Charleroi Canal, in the former Citroën Garage buildings.
 The opening is scheduled for 28 November 2026.
 During the renovations, the museum remains open at its temporary location K1, at 1, avenue du Port/Havenlaan.

 Building

 The building, which is included in the inventory of architectural heritage of the Brussels-Capital Region, is a former garage built for the Citroën company between 1933 and 1934 under the direction of the French architect Maurice-Jacques Ravazé with the Belgian architects Alexis Dumont and Marcel Van Goethem.
 It was modified in 1954 by Louis Hoebeke.

 The building occupies most of the block that is enclosed by the Square Sainctelette/Sainctelettesquare, the Quai des Péniches/Akenkaai, the Quai de la Voirie/Ruimingskaai and the Quai de Willebroeck/Willebroekkaai.
 The former showroom, on the corner of the Square Sainctelette and the Place de l'Yser/Ijzerplein was a single, 21 m volume with a glass facade.
 In the 1950s, several floors were added to the showroom.

 On 28 March 2017, the Urban Development Corporation (SAU-MSI) of the Brussels-Capital Region launched an international design competition for the €125 million conversion to a museum.
 The jury selected a proposal, A Stage for Brussels by noAarchitecten, EM2N and Sergison Bates architects.